“Don’t judge a book by its cover.”

 5 Straightforward Ways to Improve Your CTR Rate

 We’ve selected five tactics to share with you and bring your better CTR almost immediately.
-Read on to learn small, simple changes that you need to make to increase the clicks of your website and content.
+Read on to learn small, simple changes that you need to make to increase the clicks on your website and content.

 The first glance of users always travels to titles.
 If the title is good enough, there won’t be much difficulty in getting clicks.
 If not, your entire content efforts may go in vain.
 Nobody will click it, and as a result, Google will throw your article on the last number of the first page.
-Or worst, second page.
+Or worst, the second page.

 Impressive titles tend to get more clicks, and if the content is worthy, rankings will follow as well.